SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 # 0.0 Initialize Dev Environment

 All of the Steeltoe sample applications are in the same repository.
-If you have not already done so, use git to clone the [Steeltoe Samples](https://github.com/SteeltoeOSS/Samples)repository or download with your browser from GitHub.
-The following command shows how to use git to get the samples:
+If you have not already done so, use git to clone the [Steeltoe Samples](https://github.com/SteeltoeOSS/Samples) repository or download with your browser from GitHub.
+The following command shows how to use Git to get the samples:

 ```bash
 > git clone https://github.com/SteeltoeOSS/Samples.git